 A totally separate issue is whether shea nut butter coming into contact with broken skin could conceivably be a route of sensitisation (the process in which someone becomes allergic to something in the first place).
 This is a different question and one that can only be answered by research.
 Certainly there have been suggestions in the medical literature that sensitization to peanut protein may occur in children through the application of peanut oil to inflamed skin.
 Theoretically this could happen with other oils, although we know of no research that would quantify any possible risk.

-The content of this Fact Sheet has been Peer Reviewed by Dr Michael Radcliffe, Consultant in Allergy Medicine, University College London Hospitals NHS Foundation Trust.
+The content of this knowledgebase article has been peer-reviewed by Dr Michael Radcliffe, Consultant in Allergy Medicine, University College London Hospitals NHS Foundation Trust; and Prof Stephen Taylor, director of the US-based Food Allergy Research and Resource Programme (FARRP).
 We are not aware of any conflicts of interest in relation to his review of this article.

 All the information we produce is evidence based or follows expert opinion and is checked by our Clinical and research reviewers.
 If you wish to know the sources we used in producing any of our information products, please let us know, and we will gladly supply details.